-Manitoba is a medium sized province, having a population of 1,232,654 in 2010, and is ranked 5th in Canada by population.
+Manitoba is a medium sized province, having a population of 1.369 million in 2019, and is ranked 5th in Canada by population.
 Like most other Canadian provinces, Manitoba has regulated payday loans, and is generally considered to be the most restrictive province other than Quebec which has chosen to ban them entirely.

 In Manitoba, rates are capped at 17% of the principal.
 Also, the principal is limited to no more than 30% of the borrower’s paycheque.

 Any loan taken out within 7 days of a previous loan being repaid is deemed a replacement loan in Manitoba.
 Replacement loans are the province’s mechanism for dealing with the so-called rollover issue which other jurisdictions have historically had problems with.
 The interest rate on a replacement loan is limited to 5% of the principal.

 Lenders operating in Manitoba include:

 For more information, consult the Manitoba Consumer Protection Office.

 The Consumer Protection Amendment Act (Payday Loans) S.M.
 2006, c.
 31.